 Smart speaker vs smart display: what’s the difference?

-Work out which is right for you
+Work out which smart device is right for you.

 When it comes to kitting out your home with affordable, friendly, helpful gadgets, a smart speaker or smart display will be somewhere near the top of any shortlist – but what exactly are the differences between them?
 And why would you end up choosing one over the other?